bryteidea/project-horizon/docs/boilerplate/CONTRIBUTING.md

 All ad-hoc test scripts must have a ticket# appended to it, and the ticket must be created and stored in the tickets folder.
 Example: `AV-175_improved_verification_guide.py`

-Made with love by BitGeek Software
+Made with love by PixelMyNixel